Rick Rubin

-His debut book, The Creative Act: A Way of Being, was published in January 2023.

 Early life

 Frederick Jay Rubin was born into a Jewish family in Long Beach, New York, on March 10, 1963, the son of housewife Linda and shoe wholesaler Michael Rubin.
-He grew up in Lido Beach, New York.
-While a student at Long Beach High School, he befriended the school's audiovisual department director, who gave him a few lessons in guitar playing and songwriting.
+He grew up in Lido Beach.
+While a student at Long Beach High School, Rubin befriended the school's audiovisual department director, who gave him a few lessons in guitar playing and songwriting.
 He then played in a band with three friends, performing at garage gigs and school shows until a teacher helped him create a punk band called the Pricks.
-Their biggest claim to fame was being thrown off the stage at CBGB after performing two songs due to brawling with hecklers, which had actually been instigated by friends of the band who had been instructed to do so to get the show shut down and create a buzz.
-Although he had no authority in New York City, Rubin's father travelled to Manhattan wearing his Long Beach auxiliary police uniform as he attempted to "shut down" the show.
+Their biggest claim to fame was being thrown off the stage at CBGB after performing two songs due to brawling with hecklers.
+This turn of events was actually instigated by friends of the band who had been instructed to do so to get the show shut down and create a buzz.
+Although he had no authority in New York City, his father traveled to Manhattan wearing his Long Beach auxiliary police uniform as he attempted to "shut down" the show.